kloggy/HA-Irrigation-Version2/README.md

 Almost everything can be set from the UI including the friendly names of cycles and zones.
 Tap/click on most fields to change them in a pop-up (but remember that if you have several browser tabs open the pop-ups may appear on a different tab!).

-__Note -__ Extensive use is made of `!include` to avoid code repetion.
+__Note -__ Extensive use is made of `!include` to avoid code repetition.
 You need to replicate the folder structure in order for it to work.
 You can change the lovelace code if it suits you and so have your own folder structure but I can't help if you choose to do that.

 As it stands you need a `lovelace` folder and the folder that your packages are in.